0xStarlight/tkinter-ATM/README.md

 ## How to run the program:

-* Download all the images and the python file in the same folder and run the program
+* Download all the images folder and the python file in the same folder and run the program